saranaweera/dsp/02-editors.md

 What terminal editor will be your preferred choice of use?
 How did you make your decision?

 >> I prefer using vim and nano, as I have experience using them.
-I like vim for it read-only and editing modes, since most times I've used terminal editors, I've used them to quickly read through content in files and make few edits.
+I like vim for its read-only and editing modes, since most times I've used terminal editors to quickly read through content in files and make few edits.

 --